bfenetworks/bfe/GOVERNANCE.md

+# BFE Governance

+## Principles

+The BFE community adheres to the following principles:
+- Open: BFE is open source.
+See [Contributor License Agreement](https://cla-assistant.io/baidu/bfe).
+- Welcoming and respectful: See [Code of Conduct](CODE_OF_CONDUCT.md).
+- Transparent and accessible: Work and collaboration are done in public.
+- Merit: Ideas and contributions are accepted according to their technical merit and alignment with project objectives, scope, and design principles.

-# Process for becoming a maintainer
+## Process for becoming a maintainer

 * Express interest to the project leader that you are interested in becoming a maintainer.
 Becoming a maintainer generally means that you are going to be spending substantial